-Urban Roots Teen Environmental Justice Program is a paid, seasonal employment opportunity designed to develop high school students of Al Raby into guides for the Garfield Park Conservatory and environmental agents of change.
-The program helps develop teens into civic leaders and better versions of themselves through identity development and several life skill enrichment activities.
-As an Urban Roots docent and environmental activist, candidates will be introduced to: fundamental plant science, conservation education, financial literacy, urban gardening, environmental justice and green space workforce exposure.
+The Urban Roots Program is a paid, seasonal employment opportunity designed to develop high school students of Al Raby and neighboring Westside schools into guides for the Garfield Park Conservatory and environmental agents of change.
+The program helps develop teens into civic leaders and better versions of themselves through identity development, professional development and several life skill enrichment activities.
+As an Urban Roots docent and environmental activist, candidates will be introduced to a plethora of topics including but not limited to: fundamental plant science, conservation education, financial literacy, urban gardening, herbalism, environmental justice and green space workforce exposure.

-Urban Roots provides Al Raby students with a supportive environment in which to embrace the joy of nature.
+Urban Roots provides West Side students with a supportive environment and the unique opportunity to embrace the joy of nature in an often bustling urban landscape.

 Program Overview: